On the Applicability of the Geodesic Deviation Equation in General Relativity: Applicability of the Geodesic Deviation Equation

-This angle may correspond, in principle, to an observable quantity and the relation can be solved for $M$ to obtain an estimate for the mass of the central object.
+to obtain an estimate for the relativistic mass monopole of the central object.
 Thus, the mass can be obtained from the measurement of the deficit angle, assuming the situation can be prepared with initially known reference radius $R$ and radial distance $C_{(1)}$ between both orbits.
+Also the deviation of a test object from the center of mass within a hollow satellite might be used for such a measurement.

-\subsubsection{Elliptical perturbation I}
+\subsubsection{Elliptical Perturbation I}

-The two parameters $C_{(2,3)}$ cause elliptical perturbations in the $r-\varphi$ plane (reference orbital plane) if we neglect the influence of all other parameters, i.e.\ $C_{(1,4,5,6)} = 0$.
-If we choose to have $C_{(2)} = 0$ as well, the perturbed orbit is described by
+The two parameters $C_{(2,3)}$ cause elliptical perturbations in the (reference orbital plane) if we neglect the influence of all other parameters, i.e.\ if $C_{(1,4,5,6)} = 0$.
+If we choose to have $C_{(2)} = 0$, the perturbed orbit is described by

 For an elliptically perturbed orbit of this kind, the eccentricity $e$ and the semi major axis $a$ can be linked to the radial perturbation via

 Using these relations the spatial shape of the perturbed orbit can be represented in a familiar way as